 A County Needs Assessment Report was completed in 2024 that focuses on the physical lands and operational opportunities available on County-owned properties in and around the Sustainability Campus (see Section 7 for a link to the full report).
 It analyzed existing operations and future operational opportunities and developed alternatives for the transition of services and operations between the Rodefeld Campus and the Sustainability Campus.
 Finally, it explored various potential Sustainability Campus users, their space needs, and how those could be accommodated within the County-owned properties.
-Similar to the Waste Diversion Report, the results of this report informed the solicitation of this RFI related to waste diversion-related research, education, and creative field partners.
+Similar to the Waste Diversion Report, the results of this report informed the solicitation of this RFI related to problem materials, bulky waste streams, and emerging waste stream partners.